odudex/bitcoinBeer/README.md

 # bitBeer
 Implementation of lightning network payment activated beer faucet

-This project aims to create a beer faucet that can release a certain amount of beer bought with Bitcoins using a lightning network payment.
+This project aims to create a beer faucet that can pour a certain amount of beer bought with Bitcoins using a lightning network payment.

 # What it Does
 An user will select the wished beer amount using a touch display.
 A QR code invoice will be presented.
 After the invoice is payed, a valve opens and allows user to pour beer until a flow meter detects the amount bought flowed through the faucet.